Padeliporfin

 Padeliporfin, sold under the brand name Tookad, is a medication used to treat men with prostate cancer.
+It is used in the form padeliporfin di-potassium.

 The most common side effects include problems with urinating (pain, inability to pass urine, strong urge to pass urine, frequent urination, and incontinence), sexual problems (erectile dysfunction and ejaculation failure), blood in urine, urinary tract infection, and pain and bleeding around the genital area.

 Padeliporfin was approved for medical use in the European Union in November 2017.
-The active ingredient in Tookad is padeliporfin di-potassium.

 Medical uses

 Padeliporfin is indicated as monotherapy for adults with previously untreated, unilateral, low risk, adenocarcinoma of the prostate with a life expectancy of at least ten years and clinical stage T1c or T2a; Gleason score ≤ 6, based on high-resolution biopsy strategies; prostate-specific antigen (PSA) ≤ 10 ng/mL; three positive cancer cores with a maximum cancer core length of 5 mm in any one core or 1-2 positive cancer cores with ≥ 50% cancer involvement in any one core or a PSA density ≥ 0.15 ng/mL/cm3.